CallMiner's 2024 CX Landscape Report is here! |Download today

 Definition of first call resolution

 First-call resolution (FCR) is an important call center performance metric and element of customer relationship management (CRM).
-The term is self-explanatory: a contact center’s ability to resolve customer problems, questions or needs the first time they call, with no follow-up required.
+The term is self-explanatory: a call center’s ability to resolve customer problems, questions or needs the first time they call, with no follow-up required.

-FCR not only helps gauge customer satisfaction – the higher your first-call resolution rate, the more satisfied your customers tend to be – and, as a result, drive customer loyalty, but also measures your agents’ efficiency and, ultimately, acts as an important factor in contact center profitability.
+First call resolution not only helps gauge customer satisfaction – the higher your first-call resolution rate, the more satisfied your customers tend to be – and, as a result, drive customer loyalty, but also measures your agents’ efficiency and, ultimately, acts as an important factor in contact center profitability.

 Whitepaper